AmitAMahadik/VoiceIDEagle/README.md

 - 100% on-device.
 No backend.
 No raw audio is uploaded or stored.
 - Local-only persistence of Eagle profiles in the app's Application Support directory.
 - Eagle for speaker enrollment + live identification, Falcon for diarization with optional Eagle name-tagging on top.
+- Both SDKs share a single Picovoice AccessKey loaded from a bundled `.env`.

 ## Project layout